Motyak/monlang-parser/monlang-LV2/README.txt

 681 Malformed ListLiteral, contains a malformed Expression

 691 Malformed MapLiteral, contains a List argument
-692 Malformed MapLiteral, contains a malformed Map argument (key part) 693 Malformed MapLiteral, contains a malformed Map argument (value part)
+692 Malformed MapLiteral, contains a malformed Expression as argument key 693 Malformed MapLiteral, contains a malformed Expression as argument value

+711 Malformed FieldAccess, contains a malformed Expression as object 712 Malformed FieldAccess, contains a non-Symbol as field